nasa/cumulus/docs/deployment/README.md

 **Reminder:** Elasticsearch is optional and can be disabled using `include_elasticsearch = false` in your `terraform.tfvars`.

+#### Initialize Terraform

-Run `terraform init` if this is the first time deploying this module.
+Run `terraform init` if:

+* This is the first time deploying the module
+* You have added any additional child modules, including [Cumulus components](./components.md#available-cumulus-components)
+* You have changed the version of any child modules

 You should see output like:

 ```shell
 * provider.aws: version = "~> 2.32"

 Terraform has been successfully initialized!
 ```

+#### Deploy

 Run `terraform apply` to deploy your data persistence resources.
 Type `yes` when prompted to confirm that you want to create the resources.
 Assuming the operation is successful, you should see output like: